 Eligibility criteria included: 1) a positive Alcohol Use Disorders Identification Test-C screening (AUDIT-C; ≥ 3 for women and 4 for men in the last 3 months), 2) drinking above the National Institute on Alcohol Abuse and Alcoholism (NIAAA) guidelines within the past 30 days (i.e., > 3/7 standard drinks per day/week for women, > 4/14 drinks per day/week for men), 3) current stable phone number and address for follow-up, and 4) willingness to provide contact information for at least one “locator” (i.e., a person who always knows their whereabouts for follow-up).
-Exclusion included receipt of substance use treatment in the past 30 days or participation in the usability and feedback part of the study.
+Participants were excluded if they had past 30-day substance use treatment.

 Treatment as usual included standard annual screening by the nurse or health technician for alcohol problems using the 3-item AUDIT-C. In line with standard procedure, patients’ primary care physician was alerted through the electronic medical record if the patient screened positive and were prompted to provide a brief intervention using a prepared checklist of items, and then refer patients who score 8 or above to specialty care.
 Patients were recruited to the study after this process concluded.